Use these LinkedIn sales tips to increase your leads by 50%

 - Find out why so many companies are using this to improve their…

-4) Use video to captivate your audience
+4) Use native video to captivate your audience

-The most popular content on LinkedIn right now is native video (not YouTube).
+The most popular content on LinkedIn right now is a native video (not YouTube).
 Upload the video directly from your device instead of putting an external link to YouTube as LinkedIn’s algorithm will penalize your post distribution for the external link.
 Naturally, the algorithm favors native video because there is no external link driving users to a different platform.

 Use LinkedIn native video to

 - Draw more visitors to your booth at events.

 - Show behind the scenes of your office or key innovations.